 - FORWARD CABIN -

 Headroom under beams: 1.86 m.
-Triangular double berth (2.00 m x 1.66 m x 0.40 m).
-Numerous storage spaces for easier onboard living:
+Double triangular berth (2.00 m x 1.66 m x 0.40 m).
+Numerous storage spaces for easier living aboard :

 Shelves along the hull.

-Locker with door on starboard and shelves.
+Locker with door on port side and shelves.

 Hatch with blind.